MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/mip-sdk-reference.md

 [class PolicyEngine](class_mip_policyengine.md)  |  This class provides an interface for all engine functions.
 [class PolicyHandler](class_mip_policyhandler.md)  |  This class provides an interface for all policy handler functions on a file.
 [class PolicyPackageData](class_mip_policypackagedata.md)  | Not yet documented.
-[class PolicyProfile](class_mip_policyprofile.md)  |  PolicyProfile class is the root class for using the Microsoft Information Protection operations.
+[class PolicyProfile](class_mip_policyprofile.md)  |  PolicyProfile class is the root class for using the Microsoft Purview Information Protection operations.
 A typical application will only need one PolicyProfile but it can create multiple profiles if needed.
 [class PolicyRuleData](class_mip_policyruledata.md)  | Not yet documented.
 [class PrivilegedRequiredError](class_mip_privilegedrequirederror.md)  |  Current label was assigned as a privileged operation (The equivalent to an administrator operation), therefore it can't be overriden.
 [class PropertyData](class_mip_propertydata.md)  | Not yet documented.